-There are several sources of information you can use to better understand your sales team and their training needs.
-Start with any goals and KPIs that you have implemented already.
+There are several sources of information you can use to better understand your sales team's training needs.
+Start with any goals or learning and development KPIs that you have implemented already.
 If you have team members who aren’t meeting those consistently, that indicates a training need.

 Look to your sales team managers, as well.
 They engage with their reports daily and have likely witnessed their struggle to succeed.

 While you are doing this, keep in mind that training needs may also exist at the management and executive levels.
 Sales will suffer if your managers don’t have the knowledge and resources they need to guide their teams.

 In addition to your managers, it’s also important to reach out to your other customer-facing staff.
 These are your retail workers, customer service agents, technicians, or other employees who deal directly with your customers.

 They have a unique perspective in that they have their fingers on the pulse of customer sentiment.
 Chances are they know quite a bit about how your salespeople are interacting with clients and whether there are points of friction that you need to deal with through training.

 Once you have these insights, you can create a list of sales training objectives to help team members develop essential skills and close any learning gaps.